HMS President (1918)

 HMS President (formerly HMS Saxifrage) is a retired Flower-class Q-ship that was launched in 1918.
 She was renamed HMS President in 1922 and moored permanently on the Thames as a Royal Navy Reserve drill ship.
-In 1982 she was sold to private owners and, having changed hands twice, served as a venue for conferences and functions as well as the offices for a number of media companies.
-She has been moved to Chatham on the Medway in Kent since 2016, but is due to return to the capital.
+In 1988 she was sold to private owners and, having changed hands twice, served as a venue for conferences and functions as well as the offices for a number of media companies.
+She has since been moved to Chatham on the Medway in Kent since 2016, where she was abandoned in 2022.
 She had the suffix "(1918)" added to her name in order to distinguish her from HMS President, the Royal Naval Reserve base in St Katharine Docks.
 She is one of the last three surviving Royal Navy warships of the First World War.
 She is also the sole representative of the first type of purpose built anti-submarine vessels, and is the ancestor of World War II convoy escort sloops, which evolved into modern anti-submarine frigates.

 Design and construction

 HMS President was built as an Anchusa-type Flower-class sloop.
 These were built between 1916 and 1918 as submarine hunters disguised to look like merchant ships, while carrying concealed 4-inch and 12-pounder naval guns.
-U-boats would dive at the sight of a naval warship, and the success of the Q-ships, or 'mystery ships' - converted merchantmen with hidden guns - led to the building of these specialised naval vessels for the same purpose.
+U-boats would dive at the sight of a naval warship, and the success of the Q-ships, or 'mystery ships' – converted merchantmen with hidden guns – led to the building of these specialised naval vessels for the same purpose.
 It was intended that a U-boat captain, unwilling to expend a precious torpedo on a small coastal merchantman, would surface to sink it by gunfire.
 As the submarine closed for the kill, the Q-ship would reveal her hidden guns and counterattack while the U-boat was at its most vulnerable on the surface.
 By the time the "warship-Qs" were constructed, the Germans were well aware of this tactic, and with the introduction of unrestricted submarine warfare these sloops became active rather than passive submarine chasers.

 In the case of the warship-Qs the individual builders were asked to use their existing designs for merchantmen, based on the standard Flower type warship hull.
 This included a dummy merchant ship sternpost rudder, mounted above the waterline over a much more manoeuvrable balanced rudder which allowed the ship to make a fast turn to bring her guns or depth charges to bear on a U-boat, or even to ram it before it could escape.

 The class were also given a wide variety of spectacular dazzle camouflage schemes to confuse the primitive range finders of World War I submarines.
 Altogether, 120 Flowers were built, of which eighteen were sunk in action during the war.

 Saxifrage was built at the shipyard of Lobnitz & Company, Renfrew, Scotland, as yard number 827 and launched on 29 January 1918.
 She was named Saxifrage after the flower also known as London Pride.